Sam-Wang-2019/Final_Project/README.md

 ![](Aze_BrPlt_NTL-Dnsty.png)

-In the this plot, **"Logpop"** is also used for consistency and interpratability, and the similar shape of this overlay suggests positive correlationship between **density** and **NTL**.
+In this plot, **"Logpop"** is also used for consistency and interpratability, and the similar shape of this overlay suggests positive correlationship between **density** and **NTL**.
 Besideds, this **overlay** seems to confirm the conclusion drawn from the former overlay, that populous adm2s might be generally large, while some adm2s covering smaller areas might produce very high density.

 ###  Models of Population and Distribution and Validation